 Provide letters of reference to parole boards , lawyers, court officials, social agencies, employers, etc.

 Engage in or support education, research, or professional treatment.

-Our recovery is based on sharing our experience, strength and hope with each other, that we may solve our common problem, more importantly, our continued sobriety depends upon helping others to recover from alcoholism.
+Our recovery is based on sharing our experience, strength and hopes with each other, that we may solve our common problem, more importantly, our continued sobriety depends upon helping others to recover from alcoholism.